-Transit visas are used by travellers who are going to transit through China en route to a third country (or region).
+Chinese transit visas are used by travellers who are going to transit through China en route to a third country (or region).
 These visas are granted based on an onward air, train or ship ticket confirming the date and seat number to the destination country (or region).
 You must also have a valid visa (if required) to the destination country (or region) or be a resident there.

-The visa is not required if you are in transit for a period not exceeding 24 hours as determined by scheduled flight arrival and departure times, provided you have documentary evidence of your onward flight arrangements.
+Please note that a Chinese transit visa is not required for UK applicants or those transiting within 24 hours as determined by scheduled flight arrival and departure times, provided you have documentary evidence of your onward flight arrangements.
 Multiple stops are allowed so long as they fall within the 24-hour period.
 If you want to leave the airport, you can apply for a special stopover permit.

 72-hour visa-free transit

 In addition to the 24-hour visa-free transit, China also grants a 72-hour visa-free transit for the nationals of 53 countries transiting via Beijing, Chengdu, Chongqing, Dalian, Guangzhou, Guilin, Harbin, Kunming, Shanghai, Shenyang, Hangzhou, Wuhan, Tianjin, Qingdao, Nanjing, Changsha, Xiamen and Xi’an.
 Click here for more information.
 If you require a transit visa, please contact our visa team who will guide you through the visa application process.